thephpleague/url/4.0/components/scheme.md

 $registry->has('yolo'); //returns true;
 ~~~

-### Unregistered a scheme
+### Unregistering a scheme

-At any given time you can unregistered an additional scheme using the `SchemeRegistry::remove` method like shown below:
+At any given time you can removeed an additional scheme using the `SchemeRegistry::remove` method like shown below:

 ~~~php
 use League\Url\Utilities\SchemeRegistry